nelsondb/PisoAI/README.md

 ```

 ## Online access to model predictions
-Besides the web interface [web interface](https://isotope.bot.unibas.ch/PisoAI/ "Piso.AI website"), point predictions can also be requested through the PisoAI API by providing the following parameters:
+Besides the [web interface](https://isotope.bot.unibas.ch/PisoAI/ "Piso.AI website"), point predictions can also be requested through the PisoAI API by providing the following parameters:

 * `lat` (required) latitude in decimal degrees
 * `lon`  (required) longitude in decimal degrees